PowerCommands/KubernetesTutorials/Docs/Worker-service.md

 ```
 k apply -f worker-service-02-cron-job.yaml
 ```
-*Note that the work will fail as long as the WebAPI container is up and running.*
+*Note that the work will fail as long as the WebAPI container is not up and running.*

 ## .NET WebAPI
 I will not get into details about it, in this [WorkerServiceTutorial directory](../src/worker-service-WebProjects/WorkerServiceTutorial/) you have the VS solution with the WebAPI and the Worker Service projects.
 You could just open that with Visual Studio and examine the code if you want.
 The WebApi has one a controller named BlogController and there is a method that creates a blog post in the table Blog in the MS Sql database.
 If the database does not exist it will be created, same for the Blog table.
-One thing though we do need to handle and that is the connection string, in this case we will use an environment variable once again combined with the kubernetes secrets functionality.
+One thing though we do need to handle and that is the connection string, in this case we will use an environment variable once again, this time also combined with the kubernetes secrets functionality.

 ### Kubernetes secret and the Connection String?
-Please not that this tutorial is not about secure coding, in a real world scenario you would probably use some kind of Vault solution to store your secrets in a secure way.
+Please, be aware that this tutorial is not about secure coding, in a real world scenario you would probably use some kind of Vault solution to store your secrets in a secure way.
 Kubernetes functionality for handling sensitive data is not really good enough.
 But it is better than storing the password for the database user in clear text.

 First we need to create the secret in our kubernetes kluster (again), we have already done that earlier when we created the MS Sql Server database, but it is an another namespace, and for this tutorial, lets forget it, lets create a new secret just for this WebAPI, this how a secret is declared.
 ```